Center of Excellence in Urology & Men's Health

 The Severe Dangers of Penile Foreign Body Injections: Symptoms and Risks

-Injecting unapproved foreign substances into the penis—such as olive oil, paraffin, or liquid silicone—is a critical medical emergency and a highly prevalent issue in reconstructive urology.
+Injecting unapproved foreign substances into the penis such as olive oil, paraffin, or liquid silicone is a critical medical emergency and one of the most common cases seen in reconstructive urology.
 The human body cannot absorb or break down these materials, which inevitably triggers a severe and destructive foreign body reaction.

-1. Symptoms of Penile Foreign Body Injections (Penile Paraffinoma)
+1. Symptoms of Penile Paraffinoma (Foreign Body Reaction)

-Symptoms rarely appear immediately after the injection.
+Symptoms rarely appear immediately after injection.
 It can take months or even years for the body's immune system to initiate a foreign body reaction.
-The symptoms range from early inflammatory signs to severe tissue destruction:
+Symptoms progress from early inflammatory signs to severe tissue destruction:

 Early Stage (Onset of Inflammation):